khandieyea/timegap/README.md

 [![Build Status](https://travis-ci.org/khandieyea/timegap.png)](https://travis-ci.org/khandieyea/timegap)

 #WHY?
-I built timegap because I wanted a time-passed or time-untill helper that only showed relevant information.
+Timegap as a time-passed or time-untill helper that only shows relevant information.
 If something (such as a birthday) is 6 months away, do we really care about the seconds or minutes?
 I basically got sick of seeing things like:

 ``Your next appointment is in 1 year, 3 months, 2 weeks, 4 days, 11 hours, 21 minutes, 11 seconds``

 That's pretty over exagerated, but you get the idea.
-Timegap is my attempt at solving this.
+Timegap is an attempt at solving this.

 #Composer
 https://packagist.org/packages/khandieyea/timegap